Python pandas DataFrame

 How to create a pandas DataFrame in Python?

 In real-time, we use this Python Pandas dataFrame to load data from SQL Server, Text Files, Excel Files, or any CSV Files.
 Next, we slice and dice that data as per our requirements.
-Finally, once the data is in our required format, we use that data to create reports or charts, or graphs using the matplotlib module.
+Finally, once the data is in our required format, we use that data to create reports, charts, or graphs using the matplotlib module.

 Create an Empty DataFrame in Python pandas